 Step 5: Create an LLC Operating Agreement

-While an Operating Agreement is not required to form an LLC in Connecticut, this document is still considered a vital necessity for any successful business because it adds structure to your company and projects a sense of professionalism.
+Although an LLC Operating Agreement is not required to form an LLC in Connecticut, it is a vital necessity that adds structure and projects a sense of professionalism.

 What is an LLC Operating Agreement?

-The LLC Operating Agreement is an in-house legal document that defines the rights and responsibilities of each person involved in the business and lays out the details involving how the business will operate.
+The LLC Operating Agreement is a legal document that defines the rights and responsibilities of each person involved in the business and lays out the details involving how the business will operate.